Erin Burner finishes career as program's all-time home run leader.

 After going 18-36 in 2007 in her first season coaching in Queens, Kvilhaug led the Red Storm to a 20-35 overall mark and a 13-9 home record in 2008 behind one of the best defenses in the BIG EAST.
 In 2009, Kvilhaug's squad posted a 24-26 record and went 11-13 in the BIG EAST -- a major improvement from the previous year's 5-17 showing.
 The Red Storm made its first BIG EAST Tournament in three years in 2009, earning the No. 7 seed.

 St. John's players have thrived in the BIG EAST spotlight under Kvilhaug.
-In the past six seasons, Red Storm players have statistically ranked among the conference's elite and have garnered All-BIG EAST honors for their outstanding play.
+In the past 11 seasons, Red Storm players have statistically ranked among the conference's elite and have garnered All-BIG EAST honors for their outstanding play.
 The Red Storm had three All-BIG EAST selections in Kvilhaug's first season at St. John's.
-She has coached a total of nine Red Storm players to all-conference team honors.
+In addition to landing seven players on the NFCA Division I All-Great Lakes Region Team, she has coached a total of 34 Red Storm players to all-conference team honors.

 In 2006, Kvilhaug guided Radford to its first 40-win season and posted a .645 winning percentage.
 Under her direction, Radford's pitching staff ranked ninth in the nation with a 1.12 ERA and the Highlanders made their first-ever appearance in a Big South Championship game.